For Australians · Free on iOS

 Share with your partner

-Send them a six-character code.
-They tap it in.
-Done.
+Send them a six-character code and they tap it in.
+That's it.

 3